HarryR-UK/Sketchle-Desktop/README.md

 As soon as the user is happy with their drawing a simple tap of the submit button will let the user know they have send their art work.
 As this artwork is only once a day, the user cannot submit more than one.

+### Controls
+`Right Mouse Button` can be held to pan around the canvas `Scroll Wheel` can be used to zoom in and out
+`Left Mouse Button` can be clicked or held to draw / erase / fill

+Other controls can be seen via the GUI

 ## Instructions (How to Compile and Run)
 As this program is made in C++, CMake is used as a compilation tool.
 This allows for library paths to be found easily.
 SFMLv2.6 is automatically fetched via CMake.